linuxha/RT68mx/README.md

 This file is just the rt68mx.asm modified to work on the [68Retro](https://github.com/crsjones/68Retro) board.
 I have the ACIA at $E000, the PIA at $8004 and the ROM from $E000-$FFFF ($E100-$E1FF are for IO).
 Initial testing suggets this version works.
 I don't have the cassette tape interface built yet.

+## rt68-mp02.asm

+This file is just the rt68mx.asm modified to work on the [68Retro](https://github.com/crsjones/68Retro) board.
+I have the ACIA at $F000, the PIA at $F004 and the ROM from $E000-$FFFF ($F000-$F1FF are for IO).
+Initial testing suggets this version works.
+I don't have the cassette tape interface built yet.
+I've actually forgotten why I have the 2 versions.

+## Cassette interface

+I'm hoping to build a cassette player emulator.
+The difference is that this emulator will emulate 2 cassette players.
+Microware built a way with the MEK6800-D2 to have one cassetter setup as read and the other write.
+I'd like to emulate that setup.

+Of course Microware then got some sense and built the A/BASIC compiler to run under Mini-Flex (6800).
+I also have a version for Flex (6800).
+I haven't quite gotten to that yet though I do have Flex (6800, v3.0) and the A/BASIC compiler there.

+So development is more like what were are used to.
+Develop on Flex, S19 Dump to a serial port and run, etst, debug on the single board computer.
+Come back and fix the code on the Flex computer.
+CI was a bit hard back in the 70's.

 # A/BASIC

 A/BASIC is a basic compiler for use with RT68mx.
 The compiled code can be run as a process under  RT68mx.
 The compiler itself runs as a process.